NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 _VS 2019 and .Net 4.8 or newer required._

 ## What's new?
-(Version 2.30.1)
+(Version 2.31)

 •

 ### Fixed:

-♦ The installer could leave a registry for older installations on the same folder.
-♦ The option to run after the update was not being respected.
-♦ The focus was not being set to the file name text box when opening the export panel.
-♦ The playback buttons were getting disabled after exporting.
+♦ The updater now waits for files being blocked by other processes before continuing.
+♦ Imgur upload was not working properly unless sending in authenticated mode and selecting an album.

 ### Known Bugs: